uviclibraries/blender/1-Interface-Intro.md

 1. To save, move your cursor to *“File”* in the top left corner of the application.
 Select and drag down to *“Save As”*.
 Navigate through your files to a desired saving location, name your project and save.

-**Tip: To save your progress while working, you can use the shortcut “CTRL+S” on Windows or "COMMAND+S" on MacOS**
+**Tip: To save your progress while working, you can also use the shortcut “CTRL+S” on Windows or "COMMAND+S" on MacOS**